fishinwind/workshop/reorg/class-9.rst

 DataFrame
 =========

-As you've seen, in a data.frame, we read everything into memory
+In a data.frame, we read everything into memory

 + R figures out if it is int/character/numeric
 + each column of the data.frame is accessed by `$`  e.g df$genotype

 Hist
 ====
 One of the simplest things to do in R, without ggplot is to look at a histogram of your data: